DSMN 520 Spiritual Formation

 Discussions (2)

 Discussions are collaborative learning experiences.
 Therefore, the student will complete 2 Discussions in this course.
 Each thread must be 350-400 words and demonstrate course-related knowledge.
-In addition to your initial post, you are required to reply to three other classmates' posts in a manner that encourages further discussion.
-Each reply must be 200–250 words in length (CLO: A, B).
+In addition to the thread, the student is required to reply to 3 other classmates’ posts in a manner that encourages further discussion.
+Each reply must be 200–250 words (CLO: A, B).

 Gospel Reflection Assignment

-The purpose of this assignment is to prepare you for the course and your readings in the assigned texts, especially your reading of Gospel Fluency.
+The purpose of this assignment is to prepare the student for the course and the readings in the assigned texts, especially the reading of Gospel Fluency.
 This assignment should not be more than 500 words.
-For this assignment, you will answer the question: “Why is the gospel good news to you?”
-This question is simple and easy, but it is also an incredibly profound (CLO: B).
+For this assignment, the student will answer the question: “Why is the gospel good news to you?”
+This question is simple and easy, but it is also incredibly profound (CLO: B).

 Spiritual Assessment Assignment